Is Aggregation the Only Choice? Federated Learning via Layer-wise Model Recombination: Experimental Results

 To evaluate the effectiveness of FedMR, we implemented FedMR on top of a cloud-based architecture.
 Since it is impractical to allow all the clients to get involved in the training processes simultaneously, we assumed that there are only 10\% of clients participating in the local training in each FL round.
 To enable fair comparison, all the investigated FL methods including FedMR set SGD optimizer with a learning rate of 0.01 and a momentum of 0.9.
 For each client, we set the batch size of local training to 50, and performed five epochs for each local training.
 All the experimental results were obtained from an Ubuntu workstation with Intel i9 CPU, 32GB memory, and NVIDIA RTX 3080 GPU.

-{\bf Baseline Method Settings.} We compared the test accuracy of FedMR with six baseline methods, i.e., FedAvg~\cite{fedavg}, FedProx~\cite{fedprox}, SCAFFOLD~\cite{icml_scaffold}, MOON~\cite{moon}, FedGen~\cite{icml_zhuangdi_2021}, and CluSamp~\cite{icml_yann_2021}.
-Here, FedAvg is the most classical FL method, while the other five methods are the state-of-the-art (SOTA) representatives of the three kinds of FL optimization methods introduced in the related work section.
-Specifically, FedProx, SCAFFOLD, and MOON are global control variable-based methods, FedGen is a KD-based approach, and CluSamp is a device grouping-based method.
-For FedProx, we used a hyper-parameter $\mu$ to control the weight of its proximal term, where the best values of $\mu$ for CIFAR-10, CIFAR-100, and FEMNIST are 0.01, 0.001, and 0.1, respectively.
-For FedGen, we adopted the same server settings presented in \cite{icml_zhuangdi_2021}.
-For CluSamp, the clients were clustered based on the model gradient similarity as described in \cite{icml_yann_2021}.
+{\bf Baseline Method Settings.} We compared the test accuracy of FedMR with seven baseline methods, i.e., FedAvg~\cite{fedavg}, FedProx~\cite{fedprox}, FedGen~\cite{icml_zhuangdi_2021}, CluSamp~\cite{icml_yann_2021}, FedExP~\cite{jhunjhunwala2023fedexp}, FedASAM~\cite{fedasam}, and FedMut~\cite{hu2024fedmut}.
+Here, FedAvg is the most classical FL method, while the other five methods are state-of-the-art (SOTA) representations of the four kinds of FL optimization methods introduced in the related work section.
+Specifically, FedProx, FedExP, and FedASAM are global control variable-based methods, FedGen is a KD-based approach, CluSamp is a device grouping-based method, and FedMut is a mutation-based method.
+For FedProx, we used a hyper-parameter $\mu$ to control the weight of its proximal term, where the best values of $\mu$ for CIFAR-10, CIFAR-100, and FEMNISTvare 0.01, 0.001, and 0.1, respectively.
+For FedGen, we adopted the same server settings in \cite{icml_zhuangdi_2021}.
+For CluSamp, the clients were clustered based on the model gradient similarity described in \cite{icml_yann_2021}.

 {\bf Dataset Settings.} We investigated the performance of our approach on three well-known datasets, i.e., CIFAR-10, CIFAR-100 \cite{data}, and FMNIST~\cite{leaf}.
 We adopted the Dirichlet distribution~\cite{measuring} to control the heterogeneity of client data for both CIFAR-10 and CIFAR-100.
 Here, the notation $Dir(\alpha)$ indicates a different Dirichlet distribution controlled by $\alpha$, where a smaller $\alpha$ means higher data heterogeneity of clients.
 Note that, different from datasets CIFAR-10 and CIFAR-100, the raw data of FEMNIST are naturally non-IID distributed.
 Since FEMNIST takes various kinds of data heterogeneity into account, we did not apply the Dirichlet distribution on FEMNIST.
 For both CIFAR-10 and CIFAR-100, we assumed that there are 100 clients in total participating in FL.
 For FEMNIST, we only considered one non-IID scenario involving 180 clients, where each client hosts more than 100 local data samples.